gjjeffers/complexity_analyzer/README.md

 # Complexity Analyzer

 Complexity Analyzer is a lightweight static analysis toolkit that reports maintainability metrics for source files.
-It currently supports both Python and Java code, producing:
+It currently supports Python, Java, and JavaScript code, producing:

 * Source line counts (total, code, comment, blank, and docstring lines)
 * Cyclomatic complexity totals (with per-function detail for Python)